milaboratory/platforma-helm-charts/README.md

   - `packagesDir`: software packages
   For each you can set `existingClaim` to use existing PersistentVolumeClaim instead of automatic PVC creation for service Also you can alter `size` and `storageClass`.
-- **Logging persistence**: when `logging.destination` is `dir://` or `file://`, you can persist logs with `logging.persistence.enabled`.
+- **Logging persistence**: when `logging.destination` is `dir://` or `file://`, you can persist logs with `logging.persistence` in `values.yaml`, which will create a PersistentVolumeClaim (PVC) to store the log files.
 Configuration rules are the same as for other persistent volumes.
 - **FS data libraries**: each entry in `dataLibrary.fs` can create or reuse a PVC and is mounted at its `path`.

 Tip: set `existingClaim` to reuse an existing volume; otherwise set `createPvc: true` and specify `size` (and `storageClass` if needed).